justinbodnar/blackjack-ai/README.md

 14, s
 </pre>

-# first Blackjack model - data set level 1
+# First Blackjack model - data set level 1

 The first model teaches a neural net to play based soley on the value of the current hand.
 A data set for this task was produced with 3,959 monte carlo simulations generated with Blackjack.py.
 The data set is located at /data_sets/blackjack.data.1 and /data_sets/blackjack.tags.1.